substrate-asia/hackathon-2022-winter/teams/101-O20k/README.md

 To solve these problems, we will provide an absolutely decentralized and cryptographic-based solution, through which the exchange between tokens deployed on different chains can be processed with determining security.
 Besides, there's no need to divide your assets into different isolated parts, on the contrary, your assets can be accessed from any chain and be treated as a whole.

 ### Introduction
+We are building an advanced swap platform with features below:
+1. decentralized
+2. omnichain integrated
+3. efficient and convenient
+4. smooth transaction
-We are building an absolutely decentralized swap platform called `Omniverse Protocol Stack` (`O20k` for short) to make exchanges for different kinds of tokens distributed all over the Web3 world.
+We named it `Omniverse Protocol Stack` (`O20k` for short) , which can do exchanges for different kinds of tokens distributed in diverse chains.
 First, we provide a brand new token protocol called `Omniverse Token Protocol`(`OTP` for short), whose legality can be synchronized to any chain where `OTP` is deployed so that it to be accessed and operated anywhere at the same time as a whole, which is unlike being divided into isolated parts by token bridges.
 Besides, `OTP` is able to be compatible with current single-chain token protocols.
 Second, an `Omniverse Swap Protocol` (`OSP` for short) is provided to make exchanges for different kinds of OTP tokens just like a CEX did but in a decentralized way.
 One `OTP` token can directly exchange with another `OTP` token on Polkadot, and the related states could be verifiable on other `O20k` deployed ecosystems such as Ethereum, NEAR, Flow, Move chains, etc.
 Moreover, AMM is used to make calculations for exchanges and we innovatively worked out a new mathematical model called `O-AMM` to implement it, which can provide a wider "smooth trading range" than state of art and still keep the price sensitivity.